Engineering topological phases of any winding and Chern numbers in extended Su-Schrieffer-Heeger models: INTRODUCTION

-In another development, finding of QAH effect breaks its dimensional barrier, as the realization of this phase makes possible in 1D eSSH model, where nearest neighbor (NN) and next-nearest-neighbor (NNN) hopping amplitudes are modulated by two independent cyclic variables\cite{Li2}.
+In another development, finding of QAH effect breaks its dimensional barrier, as the realization of this phase is possible in 1D eSSH model, where nearest neighbor (NN) and next-nearest-neighbor (NNN) hopping amplitudes are modulated by two independent cyclic variables\cite{Li2}.
 Remarkably, in this case, one of the cyclic variable can be treated like an additional synthetic dimension.
-So as a whole, this 1D model behaves like an effective 2D model in the reciprocal space and at the same time hosts nontrivial topological phases.
+So as a whole, this 1D model behaves like an effective 2D model in the reciprocal space and at the same time, hosts nontrivial topological phases.

-Again, in this work, the eSSH models are studied in 2D reciprocal space by introducing different kind of parametrization in terms of those two cyclic parameters.
-And again, it is shown that those models are capable to host indefinite number of topological phases with a series of different Chern numbers.
-Properties of those new phases with higher values of ${\mathcal C}$s have been characterized in details.
+Again, in this investigation, the eSSH models are studied in 2D reciprocal space by introducing different kind of parametrization in terms of those two cyclic parameters.
+And again, it is shown that these models are capable to host indefinite number of topological phases with a series of different Chern numbers.
+Properties of these new phases with higher values of ${\mathcal C}$s have been characterized in details.
 Article has been organized in the following manner.

-Structure of those eSSH models are described in the section \ref{model}.
+Structure of these eSSH models are described in the section \ref{model}.
 Topological phases of eSSH models are characterized in Sec. \ref{phase-winding-number}.
-Four different eSSH models are introduced here whose topological properties are studied in details in terms of winding numbers, edge states, and quench dynamics.
+Four different eSSH models are introduced here, whose topological properties are studied in details in terms of winding numbers, edge states, and quench dynamics.
 Models for phases of higher values of $\nu$ will be generalized at the end of this section.
 Topological phases in terms of Chern numbers are studied in Sec. \ref{phase-Chern-number}.
-Several different types of parametrization are introduced and their topological properties are characterized.
+Several types of parametrization are introduced and their topological properties are characterized.
 Spurious topological phases are identified.
-Topological phase diagrams have been drawn in very case and symmetries of the Hamiltonian are explained.
-A discussion based on those results is available in Sec \ref{Discussion}.
+Topological phase diagrams have been drawn in very case and the symmetries of the Hamiltonian are explained.
+A discussion based on these results is available in Sec \ref{Discussion}.